dogmaticdev/IRON/examples/example.md

 turn 128bit float xmm1 into even replicate xmm2
 turn 128bit xmm1 into xmm2
 turn 128bit aligned xmm1 into xmm2
+turn 16bit xmm1 into xmm2
+turn 64bit xmm1 into xmm2
 ```
 And have IRON output this:
 ```